wp-plugins/jm-wp-cookie-bar/readme.txt

 == Changelog ==

+# 1.4
+* 22 Nov 2014
+* better init
+* No more code duplication

 # 1.3
 * 18 Oct 2014
 * fix responive and z-index

 # 1.2
 * 21 Sep 2014